About University Accreditation

 For more information regarding the accredited programs, please contact the university directly.

 Audiology Australia accepts enquiries from any university in Australia that is considering offering a Masters audiology program and applying to have it assessed for accreditation.
-Please refer to the resources below, and contact our office to discuss the process and how to apply for accreditation.
+Please refer to the resources above, and contact our office to discuss the process and how to apply for accreditation.

 As the process from initial enquiry to receiving an accreditation assessment decision is lengthy and can take over a year, such education providers are encouraged to contact our office at their earliest convenience.